 However, feeding celery leaves to your parrot occasionally won’t cause any harm.

 Can Parrots Eat Celery Seeds?

-Celery seeds are as safe as the rest of the celery, containing several beneficial nutrients.
+Celery seeds are as safe as the other parts of the celery, containing several beneficial nutrients.

-They aren’t found in the celery but the plant.
+They aren’t found in the plant, not the celery.
 Once they become brown and dry, you can harvest them and feed them to your parrot.